 In December 2013, the Company exercised its right of first refusal under the terms of a Stockholders Agreement dated March 10, 2010 to repurchase 534,000 shares of the Company's common stock.
 The shares were purchased for \$0.45 per share or \$240,000 in cash along with the issuance of an option to repurchase the 534,000 shares.
-The repurchased shares were recorded as treasury stock, at cost in the amount of \$791,638, and were available for general corporate purposes.
+The repurchased shares were recorded as treasury stock, at cost in the amount of \$791,638.
 The option is classified in equity as it is considered indexed to the Company's stock and meets the criteria for classification in equity.
 The option was granted to the seller for a term of 8 years.
 The option contained the following exercise prices: